Advancing AI research

 Work with rich datasets to find machine learning-based solutions to real-world problems in close collaboration with our global network of research partners.

 Expand existing research areas in machine learning and establish new ones with access to rich datasets and business use cases from SAP product teams.

 Trends in human-machine collaborative learning

-Learn about emerging approaches to capitalising on the distinctive strengths of humans and machines combined in collaborative ways to maximise potential.
+Learn about emerging approaches to capitalizing on the distinctive strengths of humans and machines combined in collaborative ways to maximize potential.

 Learning to remember with continual learning

 Find out how machine learning research yields insights into continual learning to make AI more efficient for your business, increasing profit and ROI.